boscoh/inmembrane/docs/inmembrane.markdown

 BOMP, SignalP, TatFind (Rose et al, 2002), LipoP (with additional detection of Asp+2 inner membrane retention signal), TMHMM.

-Optionally TMB-HUNT as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
-These predictors are turned off by default since in practise we found the BOMP classification more reliable, and the TMBETA-NET strand predictions prone to false positives for multidomain outer membrane proteins containing both a ß-barrel and an additional soluble domain.
+Optionally TMB-HUNT (Garrow et al, 2005) as an additional outer membrane ß-barrel classifier, and TMBETA-NET can be used to predict the number (and location) of transmembrane strands for these outer membrane proteins.
+These predictors are turned off by default since in practise we found the BOMP classification more reliable, and the TMBETA-NET (Gromiha et al, 2004) strand predictions prone to false positives for multidomain outer membrane proteins containing both a ß-barrel and an additional soluble domain.

 ### Future protocols